-Anxiety, fear, and feelings of uncertainty are natural in adverse situations, such as the impacts of the COVID-19 pandemic.
+Anxiety, fear, and feelings of uncertainty are natural in adverse situations.

 Prioritizing self-care is a crucial component in maintaining our mental health and well-being.
 With so many external stressors happening in the world, it is important not to forget to slow down and take care of ourselves when needed.

 A simple self-care gesture is placing your hands on your heart or putting the palms of your hands together in front of your chest as in a greeting or prayer as you inhale and exhale.
 Allow the shoulders to relax while doing so; sink into your own being.